ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         })
         .retrieve();

-Starting with ThreatConnect version 4.0 the API supports filtering using query string parameters.
-For more information on which parameters support which operators see the ThreatConnect API Users Guide.
+Starting with ThreatConnect version 4.0, the API supports filtering using query string parameters.
+For more information on which parameters support which operators, see the ThreatConnect API Users Guide.

 +------------------------------+-------------------+
 | Filter Options               | Filter Constant   |